 Insulin resistance and type 2 diabetes: Cirrhosis causes resistance to insulin.
 Insulin is a hormone produced by the pancreas.
 Insulin enables blood glucose to be used as energy by the cells of the body.
 If an individual has insulin resistance, their muscle, fat, and liver cells do not use insulin properly.
 The pancreas tries to keep up with the demand for insulin by producing more.
 Eventually, the pancreas cannot keep up with the body's need for insulin, and type 2 diabetes develops as excess glucose builds up in the bloodstream.

 Liver cancer: According to the National Cancer Institute (NCI), cancer of the liver is a rare malignancy in the United States, but in parts of Asia and Africa, it is one of the most common malignancies.
 In the United States, the average age of onset is 60-70 years, and the condition occurs more frequently in males than females by a ratio of 2:1.
 There is a strong association between chronic hepatitis B and C viral infections and the development of hepatocellular (liver cell) carcinoma, which account for about two-thirds of all liver cancers.
 People with cirrhosis also have an increased risk of liver cancer.
-Other possible hepatocarcinogens include aflatoxin, nitrosamines, oral estrogen compounds, and numerous other chemicals.
+Other possible hepatocarcinogens include aflatoxin, nitrosamines, oral estrogen and androgen compounds, and numerous other chemicals.

 Ascites: Ascites is the accumulation of protein-containing (ascitic) fluid in the abdominal cavity.
 Ascites tends to occur in chronic (long-term) rather than in acute (short-lived) disorders.
 It occurs most commonly in cirrhosis (severe scarring of the liver), especially in cirrhosis caused by alcoholism or viral hepatitis.
 It may occur in other liver disorders, such as severe alcoholic hepatitis without cirrhosis and chronic hepatitis.
 Ascites can also occur in disorders unrelated to the liver, such as cancer, heart failure, kidney failure, pancreatitis (inflammation of the pancreas), and tuberculosis (a bacterial infection in the lungs) affecting the lining of the abdominal cavity.
 In people with a liver disorder, ascitic fluid leaks from the surface of the liver and intestine.
 A combination of factors is responsible.
 They include portal hypertension, decreased ability of the blood vessels to retain fluid, fluid retention by the kidneys, and alterations in various hormones and chemicals that regulate bodily fluids.